rjn991/ydlsdl/README.md

     $ chmod u+x install992.sh
     $ ./install992.sh

-Usage:
+#USAGE:

 To download a song,video or a playlist from youtube or youtube music, share its link from youtube or youtube music to termux.

-To download songs,playlist,album from spotify,u will have to copy the link to Google Chrome and then share the link to termux from Chrome.
+To download songs,playlist,album from spotify, you will have to copy the link to Google Chrome and then share the link to termux from Chrome.

-Location:
+#LOCATION:

 Files downloaded from Youtube will be present in Internal storage/termux/youtube